Remote Access Overview

 show interfaces

-Verify the static route used to reach the loopback address of the R1 device and that Telnet and SSH access are enabled.
+Verify the static route used to reach the loopback address of the R1 device, and verify that Telnet and SSH access are enabled.
 Use the

 show routing-options